 Gaudí wanted the interior to represent nature, so the pillars were designed to look like intricate tree trunks with leaves dancing in the incredible light.
 Gaudí himself is buried in the crypt beneath the basilica.

-Visiting Castell de Montjuïc is one of my favourite things to do in Barcelona.
+Visiting Castell de Montjuïc is one of the best things to do in Barcelona.

 The name ‘Barceloneta’ is actually the name of the former fishing quarter which sits just behind the beach.
 There are some iconic buildings to be seen here, such as the W Hotel, Torre Mapfre and Hotel Arts skyscrapers.